ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 To use the Logs panel your query must return a time and string values.
 You can select logs visualizations using the visualization options.

-By default only the first text field will be represented as log line, but this can be customized using query builder.
+By default, only the first text field will be represented as log line.
+This can be customized using the query builder.

 ### Macros